 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
+See my disclaimer for more information.
 This allows me to keep the site up to date and expand on resources.
-Thanks for reading!

 Puerto Vallarta may be a city, but it’s also a place where you can experience the rich nature and biodiversity that Mexico has to offer.

 These rich ecosystems provide a habitat for many incredible wild animals in Puerto Vallarta.
 The Bay of Banderas alone is home to more than 600 species!

+#1.
 Swim with dolphins in the wild